AI Music Statistics 2025 – Market Size & Trends

 However, AI’s role in music is controversial, highlighted by the viral “Heart on My Sleeve” song, an AI-generated track mimicking Drake and The Weeknd.
 This incident sparked debates over copyright laws, with labels criticizing AI-generated music.
 As of April 2023, Drake’s label, Universal Music Group, argued that the use of AI for cloning artists’ music was a breach of copyright law, leading to the song’s removal from streaming services.

 Despite such concerns, some artists see AI as a tool for increasing accessibility and opportunities.
 For example, AI allows producers to collaborate with singers they would otherwise not have access to.
-However, many artists fear AI may replace human musicians entirely, automate the creative process, and even result in cultural appropriation.
+However, many artists fear that AI may replace human musicians entirely, automate the creative process, and even result in cultural appropriation.
 As AI evolves, musicians hold mixed views about its impact on the industry.

 Also Read: